 The student must register with the SRC in advance of any exam to be taken under the auspices of the SRC.
-It is the student's responsibility to make certain that the professor is made aware of all modifications two weeks in advance, make certain that the professor knows the exact date and time of your alternative testing and the exams are to be delivered to the SRC, sign in utilizing the testing log book located in the SRC office at least one day in advance of the exam.
+It is the student's responsibility to make certain that the professor is made aware of all modifications two weeks in advance, make certain that the professor knows the exact date and time of your alternative testing and the exams are to be delivered to the SRC, sign in utilizing the electronic testing log located in the individual's Manhattan College student Google calendar at least one day in advance of the exam.

 Follow above guidelines, except student must speak with an SRC representative along with utilizing the testing log in advance of any exam.

-Once you have this information, contact the RFB&D. If the books you have requested will not be available in time for the start of the semester, contact the SRC and we will provide you with a reader until the books arrive, providing you ordered your books in a timely manner.
+Once you have this information, forward to the SRC director.
+New York State law requires publishers to provide electronic files of textbooks and related materials to universities when possible only after proof of purchase of printed materials is provided.
+If the books you have requested are not be available through publisher, alternative sources will be utilized.
+If materials are not available in time for the start of the semester, contact the SRC and we will provide you with a reader until the books arrive, providing you followed procedure in a timely manner.